 To enhance our geography curriculum we offer a wide range of themed days throughout the school year.
 This supports learning by bringing the subject to life and ensures that pupils learn about thier own country and it's culture but also those on each of the seven continents.
 Each child from reception is given a passport book and visits a country on that continent.
 They will learn all about the language, festivals and celebrations, traditions and customs and also the geographic location, features and climate.

 This initiative has been hugely successful and enriched the children's vocabulary, place knowledge, cultural impacts and global awareness.

-As well as teaching key stage skills children take part in themed events such as 'The Great Bake-Off', 'Fashion Through the Ages' and 'A History of Winsford'.
-These days enrich the curriculum and offer a deeper understanding of chronology, ability to analyse and interpret and a wider comprehension of how events have impacted the modern world.
+Teaching key stage skills and supporting children in their learning with visits, visitors and quality resources ensures that their topics are brought alive.
+Cross curricular learning also enriches the curriculum and offers a deeper understanding of chronology, ability to analyse and interpret, and a wider comprehension of how events have impacted the modern world.
 Emphasis is placed on vocabulary, culture and the ethos of the period.

 In Early years activites are planned in relation to "Understanding the World",.
 Children's progress and acheivements are assessed against the Early learning Goals at the end of reception.
 History in the early years is very much focused on the memories of the child.
 They may be asked to remember a special event or routine or custom for thier family.
 They will talk about differences between different family members or different generations.
 Activities are planned in a cross curricular way through topic areas that are engaging and enjoyable.
 Children will learn about the seasons, weather and buildings and features in their local area.
 They will learn through first- hand experiences to explore, problem solve and think critically; talking about people, plants and creatures in their natural environment.
 Darnhall children spend time every week in our Forest School, which enhances their understanding of the environment.
 This opportunity enables them to learn and use the key vocabulary that helps them to understand the world around them.